 This tip holds good for any Indo chinese recipe.
 We are going to cook in high heat for a brief time and ingredients are to be added one by one quickly.

 It helps greatly to keep the chopped and measured ingredients ready to avoid burning or over cooking.

 Chop the onions, spring onions, bell peppers and keep them ready.
 Finely chop the green chili, celery, mince the ginger garlic.
 If you using ginger garlic paste keep it ready.

-Cook on high heat- In this recipe, we need to cook the vegetables for short time.
+In this recipe, we need to cook the vegetables for short time.
 Peppers and onions should well retain their crunch.
 This can be achieved by sauteing them in high heat for just 5-6 minutes.

 Also avoid over cooking the onions and capsicums else they will turn soggy.
 These are the secret tips for making street style chilli paneer recipe.

-On sauces– Use good quality sauces for this recipe.
+Use good quality sauces for this recipe.
 Good quality soy sauce, vinegar, sesame oil etc makes so much difference to the taste and flavor.
 Soy sauce also goes by the name soya sauce here.

 Use naturally brewed low sodium soya sauce if possible.
 Also you can use a mix of dark and light soy sauce.
 Dark soy sauce yield a nice color and deep flavor.

 I have used rice vinegar here, you can also use rice wine vinegar, apple cider vinegar.

 If you want to avoid all purpose flour in this recipe you can do so.
 Just use wheat flour oradd more corn flour rice flour instead of all purpose flour.